Keeping an eye on high-interest savings

 Speaking to the Sydney Morning Herald, Mr McAweeney said: “In most cases there is a problem.
 We would like to see ASIC get into this.
 We would like to see the banks agree to some standards.”

-One of the principal concerns raised by ASIC was that in some cases, people could be enticed to open a savings account because of an interest rate offer that is set to expire imminently.
+One of the principal concerns raised by ASIC was that in some cases, people could be enticed to open an account because of a savings interest rate offer that is set to expire imminently.

 This article is brought to you by Mozo – Helping you compare interest rates